C++ Modules (C++20)

 7. Migration from #include

-- Convert the heaviest, most-included headers first (the ones in many TUs' include graph).
-Convert them to header units (
+- Convert heaviest, most-included headers first (broad include-graph).
+Header units (

-import <header>;) for an easy win. - Modularize internal libraries as named modules.
-Drop
+import <header>;) → easy win. - Modularize internal libraries as named modules.

-- Don't mix lifestyles needlessly — once a header is a module, its consumers should use
+- Don't mix lifestyles — once a header is a module, consumers should

 import.